sihyun-yu/Ogogada/ogogada-reports/DP7/ogogada.md

 > In HISTORY POS page at level 4, when applying Gifticon, the user had hard time finding highlighted num pad button with red border.
 The user tried to click white form in “Insert Gitficon Code” dialogue (seol, gogi, jungu)
 >
->- We will make the num pad more visible as the pop up dialog.
+>- We will make the num pad more visible as the pop up dialog by highlighted the border of whole number pad part.
 >
 > In GAME POS page, the user did not understand the task properly and kept checking the task agin and again. (james)
 >
->- We add a voice to make the user concentrate on remembering tasks.
+>- We could add a voice to make the user concentrate on remembering tasks and feel like actual situation in café.
 >

 Medium